imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-mice.md

 - **Mice chasing you** signifies a potential threat or risky situation you're facing or about to encounter.
 - **Caged mice** symbolize a lack of trust towards others.
 You're highly observant, anticipating potential betrayals and prepared to handle those who seek to harm you.

-### Dead Mice: Navigating Disappointment and Loss

-Dreams about dead mice, regardless of their size or color, often carry negative connotations.
-This dream could reflect feelings of disappointment or betrayal by a close friend or family member.
-It might also signify the recent loss of a loved one.

 ### Small Mice: A Symbol of Minor Concerns and Insecurities

 Dreaming about small mice, particularly baby mice, can indicate a new stage of happiness and hope approaching in your life.
 However, a small mouse can also represent a minor concern, a lack of self-confidence, or a personal weakness.